Blue Prairie Solar ProjectHB

 Beneficiaries: Blue Prairie Solar, LLC

-The Blue Prairie Solar Project, developed by OneEnergy, LLC, will be fully operational starting Summer 2021, providing clean energy to the local grid as well as additional revenue to a local farm family.
-The family, who own and manage Full Belly Farm, lease a 17-acre plot of their property to OneEnergy for solar development, earning significantly more in rent than they did through leasing it to a neighboring farmer to grow row crops and alfalfa.
+The Blue Prairie Solar Project, developed by OneEnergy Renewables, started commercial operations late summer 2021, providing clean energy to the local grid as well as additional revenue to a local farm family.
+The family, who own and manage Full Belly Farm, lease a 17-acre plot of their property to OneEnergy for solar development.
 This additional income helps support what they do on the rest of their land: raising Scottish Highland cattle, Idaho Pasture pigs, Katahdin sheep, honeybees, and more.
-The farmers are excited to plant a seed mix under the solar panels that creates both nutritional pasture for their sheep and abundant flowering resources for their bees.
+OneEnergy planted a seed mix under the solar panels that creates both nutritional pasture for their sheep and abundant flowering resources for their bees.
 Farmer Wade Christianson says, “We can’t wait to see our sheep grazing underneath!
 We’ve always been effective and efficient.
 With just solar arrays you still have the grass/field to take care of.
 When you add sheep it becomes 100% utilized, nothing wasted!”

 This project is a 2.5 MW solar photovoltaic project connected to the Jackson County electric grid.
-Located in the city of Black River Falls, Wisconsin, it consists of a ground-mounted contiguous array of ~7,904 individual photovoltaic panels.
-Blue Prairie will generate about 6% of the utility’s annual electricity consumption, displacing prior contracted wholesale energy typically derived primarily from coal-fired generation.
-The Jackson Electric Cooperative will benefit from savings compared to its current wholesale electricity supply agreement, which will be directly passed through to ratepayers in the Black River Falls community.
+Located near Black River Falls, Wisconsin, it consists of a ground-mounted contiguous array of ~7,004 individual photovoltaic panels.
+Blue Prairie will displace prior contracted wholesale energy, which in this region of the Upper Midwest is majority coal-fired generation.
+Jackson Electric Cooperative will benefit from savings compared to its current wholesale electricity supply agreement, which will be directly passed through to its members in the community.

 Impacts & Benefits

-OneEnergy and Jackson Electric Cooperative plan to donate and install additional solar panels at three local schools, providing savings to the schools and educational opportunities to the students.
-To promote place-based educational opportunities around solar energy, students will have access to energy production data from the Strobus project as well as their school’s solar panels, and OneEnergy, LLC will facilitate student trips to the solar facility.
+OneEnergy is working with Jackson Electric Cooperative to donate solar panels to create demonstration projects at two local schools, providing savings to the schools and educational opportunities to the students.
+To promote place-based educational opportunities around solar energy, students will have access to energy production data from the Strobus project as well as their school’s solar panels, and OneEnergy will facilitate student trips to the solar facility.

-Blue Prairie Solar, LLC, a wholly-owned subsidiary of OneEnergy Development, LLC, is the owner and operator.
-OneEnergy Development, LLC developed the project.
+Blue Prairie Solar, LLC is the project owner and operator.
+OneEnergy Renewables developed the project.